 - Technology training is part of the orientation to the DNP program

-- Yes, at least one intensives will be scheduled prior to each semester of the program and held alternatively between Fresno and San José campuses.
+- Yes, at least one intensive will be scheduled prior to each semester of the program, and are held on Fresno State campus.

 - Dependent on each instructor, one or two other on-campus sessions may be required.

-For example, in the Fall semester 4, you are required to travel to Fresno or San José the first weekend of December for NURS 591.
+For example, in the Fall semester 4, you are required to travel to Fresno the first weekend of December for NURS 591.

 How long are the Intensives and am I required to attend?